1. Home

 Your Pet Emergency Plan should form a key part of your overall Bushfire Survival Plan.

-Watch this informative video below to see how your Pet Emergency Plan can work when needed;
+Watch this informative video to see how your Pet Emergency Plan can work when needed:

 Activating your Pet Emergency Plan

-• Small pets should be contained within the home at the first sign of an emergency.
-This ensures they are close at hand if you make the decision to evacuate.
+• Small companion animals should be contained within the home at the first sign of an emergency.
+This ensures you know where they are and they are close at hand if you make the decision to evacuate.

 • Phone ahead to confirm arrangements with the safe location you have designated in your emergency plan.